kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>This node outputs the square of its input, which during the forward pass was a matrix containing the input `x` subtracted by the per-feature `mean`.<br>
   </div>
 </div>
-I think for all who followed until here, there is not much to explain for the derivation of the local gradient.
+I think for all who followed until here, there is not much to explain regarding the derivative of the local gradient.

 ### Step 2